backstage/backstage/docs/features/search/how-to-guides.md

 so, you can go ahead and follow this guide - if not, start by going through the getting started guide.

-1. Import the DefaultTechDocsCollator from `@backstage/plugin-techdocs-backend`.
+1. Import the DefaultTechDocsCollatorFactory from `@backstage/plugin-techdocs-backend`.

 ```typescript
 import { DefaultTechDocsCollatorFactory } from '@backstage/plugin-techdocs-backend';
 ```

-2. Register the DefaultTechDocsCollator with the IndexBuilder.
+2. Register the DefaultTechDocsCollatorFactory with the IndexBuilder.

 ```typescript
 indexBuilder.addCollator({